New-Bamboo/Hermes/README.md

 user account, not your main one.
 That said, we *have* tested it on our own user accounts, where it worked just fine.

+You can check to see which files will be overwritten in manifests/dotfile_manifest.

 ### Prerequisites